osnapitstrix/ISDM-A2/ASSIGNMENT 2 Report Final.md

 ## SECTION 1.
 Project Definition and Project Objectives

 The project involves developing an information system to improve the operations of a major travel company's Call Management Centre (CMC).
-At current state there, the lack of an information system means that a lot of the functions are done manually and at an ad-hoc pace affecting the call flow rate.
+At current state there, the lack of an information system means that a lot of the functions are conducted manually and at an ad-hoc pace affecting the call flow rate.

 This proposal will uncover how an improved call routing and dynamic call flow system can better be used to achieve CMC's business goals by streamlining business processes to increase overall efficiency.
 The report will examine the five phases of design thinking principles to develop and test the system, the illustration of agile methodology and the assumptions required to develop the system prototype.
 Furthermore, a critical evaluation will be completed to provide a comparison highlighting competitive advantages that will accompany the implementation of the new information system.